arc-eng/cli/README.md

   --wait / --no-wait        Wait for PR Pilot to finish the task.
   --repo TEXT               Github repository in the format owner/repo.
   --spinner / --no-spinner  Display a loading indicator.
-  --quiet                   Disable all output on the terminal.
+  --quiet / --chatty        Disable all status messages.
   -m, --model TEXT          GPT model to use.
   -b, --branch TEXT         Run the task on a specific branch.
   --sync / --no-sync        Run task on your current branch and pull PR